Collaborative Belief Reasoning with LLMs for Efficient Multi-Agent Collaboration: Method

-In this section, we present how CoBel-World leverages belief modeling to address communication redundancy and inconsistent collaboration in embodied multi-agent systems.
-The theoretical foundation of CoBel-World can be found in Appendix~\ref{appendix:formulation}.
-Following the paradigm of belief modeling in traditional MARL, we decompose the construction of CoBel-World framework into two components: \textbf{Symbolic Belief Representation} for belief representation and \textbf{Bayesian Belief Collaboration} for belief update, as depicted in Figure~\ref{fig:framework}.
+In this section, we present \textbf{\textit{CoBel-World}}, a principled framework leveraging belief modeling to mitigate communication redundancy and collaborative misalignment in multi-agent systems.
+Following the paradigm of belief modeling in traditional MARL, we decompose CoBel-World into two seamlessly integrated components: \textbf{symbolic belief representation} (detailed in $\S$\ref{sec:method-2}) for belief construction and \textbf{Bayesian belief collaboration} (detailed in $\S$\ref{sec:method-3}) for belief update.
+The overall framework of CoBel-World is depicted in Figure \ref{fig:framework}.

-First, Symbolic Belief Representation (detailed in Section~\ref{subsec:symbolic_belief_repre}), centered on a symbolic belief language, enables agents to autonomously interpret task requirements in open-ended environments and encode world knowledge into structured belief rules.
-It further incorporates a collaborative reasoning process to establish a \textit{collaborative belief world}, ensuring consistent modeling of the environment and collaborators' intents.
-Second, {Bayesian Belief Collaboration} (detailed in Section~\ref{methodbayesianbeliefcollab}) maintains and dynamically updates the established belief world during task execution.
-Agents perform belief updates via a Bayesian filtering scheme powered by LLM reasoning to detect potential miscoordination.
-When belief misalignment arise, agents proactively communicate to align beliefs and share intents; when beliefs are synchronized, they proceed with action planning and execution.
-This adaptive mechanism enables context-aware collaboration decisions based on task progress and collaborators' evolving states.